tx00100xt/SE1-ParseError/README.md

 Download [SamTSE-ParseError.tar.xz] archive and unpack to  SeriousSamClassic/SamTSE/ directory.
 To start the modification, use the game menu - item Modification.

-#### Building Serious Sam Hero Number One modification (only for SS:TSE)
+#### Building Serious Sam Classic Parse Error modification (for SS:TFE and for SS:TSE)

 Type this in your terminal:

 ```
 git clone https://github.com/tx00100xt/SE1-ParseError.git
 cd SE1-ParseError/Sources
 ./build-linux64.sh              # use build-linux32.sh for 32-bits
 ./build-linux64xplus.sh         # use build-linux32xplus.sh for 32-bits
 ```
 After that , libraries will be collected in the x32 or x64 directory .
 Copy them to SeriousSamClassic/SamTFE/Mods/PEFE2/Bin, SeriousSamClassic/SamTFE/Mods/PEFE2HD/Bin,